 After completing the Skip Barber Winter Western Series, Jake drove in three Skip Barber Summer races.
 At Road Atlanta Jake joined Jonatan Jorge head of Team JJRD - Jonatan Jorge Racing Development.
 Jake also had the opportunity to work with Jonatan Jorge at Lime Rock, in the last race of the Skip Barber Summer Series.
 For being Jakes first year of racing in the Skip Barber racing series, it was an extremely educational and memorable year.

-Jake joins Cape Motorsports with Wayne Taylor Racing for the 2014 Cooper Tires USF2000 campaign
+Jake joins Pabst Racing Services for the 2015 Cooper Tires USF2000 campaign.

 Hobbies: iRacing, fishing, go-karting, tennis, exercising

-Racing goal: To win the Indianapolis 500 and IndyCar Championship
+Racing goal: To win the Indianapolis 500 and Verizon IndyCar Series Championship

 Racing hero: Aryton Senna

 My fitness routine includes: Running, additional sports, working out

 Any pre-race rituals or superstitions: Listen to music before each race